- What Is Financial Analysis?

 These three aspects imply not only an academic understanding ofin general but also a true interest that absorbs part of your personal time.
 In short, a successful financial analyst is the one that uses part of his spare time to stay up to date with financial news, read publications, and research new topics

 I usually do not advocate for an excess of information when it comes to investing.
 In fact, I actually believe that investing is one of those fields where “noise” gets in between the investor and his potential returns.
 This principle is particularly true for long-term investors.

 On the other hand, I do believe that the financial analyst has to be up to date with financial news out there.
 Indeed, as an analyst, you are part of the short-term game.
 In other words, you are selling information to your clients.

 Therefore, the more new and appealing news you have at your disposal to include in your analysis the more your recommendation will look appealing to your clients.
 Therefore, I find legitimate for the financial analyst to spend part of his spare time to gather and play along with financial data.
 In short, you want to pick this field only if you are very passionate about it.

 Some Useful Statistics

-By looking at the US bureau of labor statistics, in 2014 the median pay for a financial analyst was $78,620 ($37.80 per hour).
+By looking at the US Bureau of labor statistics, in 2014 the median pay for a financial analyst was $78,620 ($37.80 per hour).
 Usually, a bachelor degree is the minimum requirement to get into the door.
 In addition, this profession grew 12% faster than average.
 No wonder financial analysis is increasingly competitive.

 But what are the main tasks a financial analyst is required to perform?

-An Overview on the Main Tasks
+An Overview of the Main Tasks as financial analyst

 The financial analyst may be required to perform a large number of tasks within his duties.
 Some of them are: